XAEA-16/Devops-Interview-questions/Ansible Interview Questions and Answers README.md

 ## **9. What is "handlers" in Ansible?**

-Handlers are tasks in Ansible that are triggered only when notified by another task.
-They are typically used for actions that should occur conditionally, like restarting a service after configuration changes.
-For example, if a configuration file is updated, a handler can be notified to restart the associated service, ensuring that the new settings are applied.”
+Handlers are tasks triggered **only when notified** by other tasks.

+* Commonly used for restarting services after config changes.
+* Defined under `handlers:` in playbooks.

 ---